DGWhittaker/Rat-FK3V-files/README.md

 # Rat-FK3V-files
+This repository consists of two folders:
+* FK3V/ contains modified C code to reproduce rat ventricular APD, along with matplotlib script to compare with experimental data
-Rat Fenton-Karma C code and 3D DTI-based geometry files
+* Geometry-files/ contains 3D DTI-based geometry and myocyte orientation files in .txt format